 The homemade version isn’t complicated, just a bit labor intensive.
 When done right the eggs, cream, sugar and alcohol work in perfect harmony.

 But those looking for guidance, will surely be disappointed by many of the Eggnogs recipes available online and in cookbooks, which shamefully fall shy in one key area: the alcohol.
 I love eggs, and cream is wonderful, but this is supposed to be an adult drink.
 Jamie Oliver calls for just two tablespoons of rum in one of his recipes, which is designed for four people.
 (That’s a quarter ounce per cup.
 I read the recipe six times vainly searching for the line I’d missed about when to add the rest of the rum.)

 In Alton Brown’s signature recipe each of the six cups ends up with a paltry .4 ounces of booze.
 I’ve read pancake recipes with more liquor than that.
 We’re a cup of flour away from waffles.
-Martha Stewart is more generous, allowing each of the twelve servings in her Eggnog to receive about two thirds of an ounce of alcohol—so, something like half of what a bartender saddled with an electronically measured pour would put in a Rum & Coke.
+Martha Stewart is more generous, allowing each of the 12 servings in her Eggnog to receive about two-thirds of an ounce of alcohol—so, something like half of what a bartender saddled with an electronically measured pour would put in a rum and Coke.

 People like to say it’s strong, and Mingus’ reputation backs that idea up, but the charm lies not in its potency.
 The official Charles Mingus site (run by his widow Sue Mingus, and dedicated to promoting his work and his music) calls it “Mingus’s 5-Star Rapturous Deadly Holiday Eggnog!!”